 Normalizing with a Non-Color Managed workflow

 When importing properly exposed standard HLG media (i.e. HLG.
 BT2100 exposed at 21% IRE) into a non-color managed workflow, a simple Color Space Transform can be used in order to conform footage to the project preset.
 It’s best to avoid any Tone mapping when using a Color Space Transform though as this can result in undesirable behavior, unless one knows exactly what they’re doing or needs a simple HLG HDR to SDR mapping.

-DaVinci Resolve does also include HLG LUTs as part of the standard installation, but these only perform a Gamma transform, not a color space transform and shouldn’t be used at all.
+DaVinci Resolve does also include HLG conversion LUTs as part of the standard installation, but these only perform a Gamma transform, not a color space transform and shouldn’t be used if you’re aiming for both.
 There is also the matter of Lookup Tables having much less accuracy when compared to a proper technical transform.
-The 32-bit floating point math of a proper transform always wins against a LUT which has to perform interpolation and therefore guesstimate output settings.
+The 32-bit floating point math of a proper transform always wins against a LUT which has to perform interpolation and therefore guesstimate output settings between the designated points.

-One could also leave HLG footage to use the default Rec.709 input/output, but the image will appear extremely dark and washed out as observed earlier.
-If the HLG recording was exposed at 38% IRE as per the BT.2408 recommendation, the incorrect Rec.709 setting would appear slightly less dark (but still washed out).
+One could also use the default Rec.709 input/output for HLG content, but the image will appear extremely dark and washed out as observed earlier.
+If the HLG recording was exposed at 38% IRE as per the BT.2408 recommendation, the incorrect Rec.709 setting would appear slightly less dark, but still slightly washed out.
 In fact this would be the easiest way to view HLG on a monitor/screen with no HLG HDR support – this was also the intent of the Engineers who conceived HLG as a form of “backwards compatibility”.
-However, the downside to this approach is that the source media colors conform to a Rec.2020 Gamut, not a Rec.709 gamut and any interpretation of Rec.2020 colors on a Rec.709 screen without proper color gamut mapping will result in inaccurate colors being displayed – they usually appear dull and washed out.
+However, the downside to this approach is that the source media colors conform to a Rec.2020 Gamut, not a Rec.709 gamut and any interpretation of Rec.2020 colors on a Rec.709 screen without proper color gamut mapping will result in inaccurate colors being displayed – they generally appear dull and washed out.
 Simply put, whilst it may be possible to simply use a standard Rec.709 setting for HLG media, PLEASE DON’T – it just looks wrong.

 Normalizing with HLG Normalized

-Whilst we’ve explored normalizing HLG content that has been correctly exposed, what about content that has been incorrectly exposed, or shot using the HLG BT.2408 recommendations at 38% IRE, or even Sony HLG profiles?
+Whilst we’ve explored normalizing HLG content that has been correctly exposed, what about content that has been incorrectly exposed, or shot using the HLG BT.2408 recommendations at 38% IRE, or even Sony’s custom HLG1, HLG2 & HLG3 profiles?

 Based on all the previous points, if we import footage that has been exposed at 38% IRE and normalize it using the standard HLG BT.2100 profile, our footage will be extremely blown out, as is visible in the image below.